jochenkohler/TKT4196_material/GetStartedPython.md

 ### Install Python 3.7

-First, make sure that you have python 3.7 installed.
-To verify that, open a terminal window.
-You may do this:
+First, make sure that you have python version 3.7 or higher installed.
+You can verify your version by opening the terminal on your computer:

 + MacOS: open spotlight with the shortcut Cmd + spacebar, and type-in: *terminal*.
 Then, hit enter to open the terminal.
 + Windows: One of the following two options: